Creating To-Do Lists In WordPress

 Priority Labels

-Here you can customize your labels for highest, middle and lowest (low) priority items …
+This section lets you customize your labels for important, middle (normal) and low priority items …

-Items given the highest priority are shown in red and lowest (low) priority items display in a lighter shade of grey …
+Items prioritized as “important” are colour-coded in red in the lists and lowest priority items display in a lighter shade of grey …

 Show To-Do Item ID

-If this option is enabled (‘Yes’), item IDs show up on the to-do list …
+Enabling this option will show item IDs on your list …

 Show Date To-Do Was Added

-Enabling this option (‘Yes’) will display the date your items table was added …
+Enabling this option (‘Yes’) displays the date your items table was added …

 To-Do List Advanced Settings > Assign To-Do Items Settings

-If you have selected ‘Group’ or ‘Master’ View for your to-do list, you can configure the options in this area and assign items to other users …
+If you have selected either ‘Group’ or ‘Master’ View for your to-do list, you can configure the settings in this area and assign items to other users …

 Assign To-Do Items to Users